MihhailSokolov/software-security-labs/lab0x01/reports/bug_14.md

 ## Description

-After allocating memory for `pallete`, a program doesn't check that the memory was actually successfully allocated.
+After allocating memory for `palette`, a program doesn't check that the memory was actually successfully allocated.
 In case the memory wasn't allocated, it will result in the segmentation fault.

 ## Affected Lines in the original program
 In `solid.c:16`, `solid.c:65-68`